I. California Penal Code 206: Torture

 Someone acts with a sadistic purpose if he or she intends to inﬂict pain on someone else in order to experience pleasure himself or herself.

-Torture is a straight felony in California and considered a serious and violent felony.
-If you are convicted of the crime of torture, you could be sentenced up to life in State Prison.
+Torture is a straight felony in California and is considered a serious and violent felony.
+If you are convicted of the crime of torture, you could be sentenced to up to life in State Prison.
 You would be required to serve 80% of that time.
 This would also be a Strike offense under the Three Strike Law.

 In addition to this, if ever released from custody, you would face serious issues with Professional Licensing and Immigration concerns.
 You would also likely receive a Criminal Protective Order, preventing you from contacting the victim for a set amount of time.

 It is not enough of a defense, as explained earlier that you did not actually commit great bodily injury against others.
 So long as the mindset is in your brain when you act, and you intended to cause great bodily injury, then that is sufficient, and not a defense to the charge.
 Since there are no degrees to Torture, it can be argued that the injury you caused was not severe and that in reality, it was a lesser offense.
 However, there are no technically lesser included offenses, but if elements of the crime are missing, your attorney may be able to mitigate your charges down to a less serious, non-life case.